Madeline-Stark/Madeline-Stark.github.io/_posts/2019-07-22-what_even_is_an_argument_anyway.markdown

          wrong number of arguments (given 1, expected 0)
 ```

-This means that we are calling the method with in an argument
+This means that we are calling the method with in an argument.

 ```
 cart([“apples”, “oranges”])